 This has led to a number of brands not showing their websites in Quebec to avoid having to have a French website, which is extremely frustrating for consumers who then have to use a VPN to get around the fact it’s blocked for their location.
 That’s also why you might see some strange locations appearing when you look at Google analytics!

-If you’re optimizing your website for Canada, there are a number of different steps you can take to ensure that your website is going to rank well.
+If you’re investing in Canadian SEO, there are a number of different steps you can take to ensure that your website is going to rank well.

 This is also important because you need to specify which pages are for which language/location as Google has trouble working out when to serve your .fr, .ca, .com websites.
 This is also a must if you have different products available in different regions, or if you’re unable to ship to certain locations.
-This is why it’s so important that you use the right for Canada.
+This is why it’s so important that you use the right hreflang tags for your Canadian SEO efforts.

 It might seem like stating the obvious, but consumers looking at Google’s Canadian French SERPs are not going to be impressed if they see your English ads showing up, so make sure if you’re targeting French speakers, you have French ads.

 There’s nothing more frustrating than being redirected to the .com website because the website assumes you’re in the US.
-So when you’re dealing with Canada, make sure your site visitors have the option to choose which version of the website they’d like to visit.
+So when you’re dealing with Canadian SEO, make sure your site visitors have the option to choose which version of the website they’d like to visit.

 French – isn’t it all the same?

-Back to languages, Canadian consumers can tell when you’re translating your content from English, or if you’re translating in French from France rather than in Canada.
+Back to languages, Canadian consumers can tell when you’re translating your content from English, or if you’re translating your Canadian SEO content using French from France rather than Canadian French.
 This is why it’s really important that you localize your content for Canadian French so that you’re giving your French-speaking customers a real local experience.

-This is also really important when you’re doing keyword research, as very often the same word means something very different in Canadian French and standard French.
+This is also really important when you’re doing keyword research for your Canadian SEO, as very often the same word means something very different in Canadian French and standard French.
 Brands have had some very embarrassing fails, like doing PPC ads for chariots instead of cars, by using French from France in their campaigns, just because they optimized for what seemed like a very normal keyword.

 As French is very influenced by English in Canada, you can use Google trends to see if consumers are searching for the English or the French term, then optimizing or using whichever comes up as most popular.
 An example could be Black Friday, which is Vendredi Fou in French.